JYU-IBA/potku/README.md

 macOS.

 This repository contains the Python source for the Qt 5 graphical user interface.
-Most of the number cruching is done by programs written in C.
+Most of the number crunching is done by programs written in C.
 The source code of these is separate repositories on GitHub and are included as Git [Submodules](external/submodules), please see the instructions below on how to acquire the source code and compile the C codes e.g. if you wish to develop Potku.